leonoel/leonoel.github.io/_drafts/asynchronous-programming-and-clojure.md

 ## Reactive process = control flow + behavior

+A reducing function is any function such that the type of the return value is compatible with the type of the first argument.

 Agents & Transducers are complementary.
 * Agents are all about control flow, and transducers are all about behavior
 * Transducers are reducing function transformers, and reducing functions are the way you interact with agents